MultiQC/MultiQC/docs/config.md

 ## Custom CSS files

-MultiQC generates an html report.
-You can include custom CSS in your final report.
+MultiQC generates HTML reports.
+You can include custom CSS in your final report if you wish.
 Simply add css files to the `custom_css_files` config option:

 ```yaml